 Option 1: SSH-Copy-Id

 If your local machine has the

-Still on your local machine, type the following command (replace the highlighted words with your username and server public IP address):
+Still on your local machine, type the following command (use your username and server public IP address):

 You will be asked for the user's password.
 Then, your public key will be added to the server user's

 .ssh/authorized_keys file.
 The corresponding private key can now be used to log into the server.

 Assuming you generated an SSH key pair using the previous step, use the following command at the terminal of your local machine to print your public key (